Fliplet/fliplet-cli/docs/API/fliplet-datasources.md

 ### Run aggregation queries

-You can use the built-in [Mingo](https://github.com/kofrasa/mingo) library to run complex aggregation queries on top of Data Sources.
+You can use the built-in [Mingo](https://github.com/kofrasa/mingo) library to run complex aggregation queries or projections on top of Data Sources.
 Mingo operations can be provided to the `find` method via the `aggregate` attribute:

 ```js
 // This example groups records by values found on a sample column "myColumnName"